ggold7046/vision/CONTRIBUTING.md

 We appreciate all contributions.
 If you are interested in contributing to Torchvision, there are many ways to help out.
 Your contributions may fall into the following categories:

-- It helps the project if you could
+- It would help the project if you could
-    - Report issues you're facing
+    - Report the issues you're facing
     - Give a :+1: on issues that others reported and that are relevant to you

-- Answering queries on the issue tracker, investigating bugs are very valuable contributions to the project.
+- Answering queries on the issue tracker and investigating bugs are very valuable contributions to the project.

 - You would like to improve the documentation.
 This is no less important than improving the library itself!
 If you find a typo in the documentation, do not hesitate to submit a GitHub pull request.

 - If you would like to fix a bug
-    - please pick one from the [list of open issues labelled as "help wanted"](https://github.com/pytorch/vision/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)
+    - Please pick one from the [list of open issues labelled "help wanted"](https://github.com/pytorch/vision/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)
-    - comment on the issue that you want to work on this issue
+    - Comment on the issue you want to work on.
-    - send a PR with your fix, see below.
+    - Send a PR with your fix; see below.

-- If you plan to contribute new features, utility functions or extensions, please first open an issue and discuss the feature with us.
+- If you plan to contribute new features, utility functions, or extensions, please first open an issue and discuss the feature with us.

 ## Issues